 Nikki texted Simon to say ‘I totally think that we should get married ;)’, and Simon replied ‘me too!’
 So – proposal number 1, prize for the least romantic!
 Nikki’s two conditions for getting married in Florida were 1) a proper engagement ring and proposal, and 2) a party back in the UK afterwards with all their friends, which Simon happily agreed to.

 Therefore Simon bought a suit, arrangements were made for licenses, officiant and everything else for Florida, and Nikki embarked on a mission to find a wedding dress suitable for a beach wedding in 90% humidity and 35-40 degree heat.
 Not an easy task!

 Nikki’s condition number 1 was playing on Simon’s mind.
 He has a longstanding dislike of the mined diamond industry, and is aware that their claims to be ‘ethically sourced’ are not necessarily verifiable, and depend somewhat on your definition of ‘ethical’ in any case.
-The look of diamonds, however, was something that both he and Nikki liked, so Simon investigated the man-made variety, finding Ethica Diamonds’ Lab Grown Diamonds.
+The look of diamonds, however, was something that both he and Nikki liked, so Simon investigated the man-made variety, finding Ethica Diamonds’ Lab Grown Gemstones.
 Simon had seen a solitaire with a twisted claw setting, years previously, and Nikki had also liked that artistic styling, so that settled it.
 Between them, they narrowed the choice down, and Simon chose Eleos from the shortlist.
 Nikki explains, ‘it’s platinum, as I’m very accident prone, so it needs to be hard-wearing!’

 Simon also ordered wedding rings from Ethica Diamonds, involving a blindfolded trying-on session for Nikki, to make sure the fit was correct, as it had to go perfectly around the Eleos ring, which is an unusual shape.